-Something most visitors notice in German cities is the amount of bicyclists.
+Something most visitors notice in German cities is the amount of cyclists.
 Whether it's for sport, everyday mobility or a bike tour for a leisurely pedal, Germany is a country of diverse cyclists.
 Toddlers rove around on balance bikes and most kids are already able to ride a bike by age five.
 It’s not even unusual to see an 80-year-old zip around on a bike, rain or shine.
 Cycling is without doubt one of the most popular modes of urban mobility and transportation in Germany.

 Hanover is home to the headquarters of Continental.
 And the city is on a mission to increase and improve urban mobility by making cycling its main mode of transport by 2025.
 And by the looks of things, it’s well on its way!
 Hanover received second place after Bremen in the 2018 “Most Bike-Friendly City in Germany” award by the German Bicycle Club, locally known as Allgemeiner Deutscher Fahrrad-Club (ADFC).